jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 - Story points achieved vs. total story points estimated

 ###Ranking work items
-While you plan a sprint, review the work items in the "Backlog" and "Sprint planning" views to rank the work items.
-Assign story points to work items and  assign them a rank by dragging work items into position.
+While you plan a sprint, review the work items in the Backlog and Sprint Planning views to rank the work items.
+Rank work items and assign story points to them by dragging work items into position.

 <a name='progress'></a>
 ##Reviewing the team's progress
-In the "Team's work" view, you can review all of the work items that are assigned to the team and the statistics for the team's progress.
+You can review all of the work items that are assigned to the team on the Team's Work view.

-You can also review these available statistics:
+You can also review these statistics:
 - Hours worked vs. total hours estimated
 - Work items completed vs. total work items
 - Story points achieved vs. total story points estimated

-You can also review all of the work items by state in the "All work" view.
+To review all of the work items by state, see the All Work view.